WHAT TO PACK FOR DUBAI – PACKING GUIDE

 How to Choose the Perfect Luggage for Dubai

-- Carry-On: I normally always have an extra a carry-on luggage with me, and the good thing about Dubai is that it is totally safe – you never have to worry about your items, even if you choose an expensive piece of luggage.
+- Carry-On: I normally always have extra carry-on luggage with me, and the good thing about Dubai is that it is totally safe – you never have to worry about your items, even if you choose an expensive piece of luggage.

 - Laundry bags are great if you travel for longer and don’t want your dirty and clean clothes to mix up.

-Beauty Products and Toiletries to Pack for Dubai
+Beauty Products and Toiletries to Pack For Dubai

-Forget all the different small bags for shampoo etc. – get them all packed in a Toiletry Kit
+Forget all the different small bags for shampoo etc. – get them all packed in a Toiletry Kit.

 - A TSA Approved Clear Travel Toiletry Bag